mikhaill/mikhaill.github.io/_posts/2015-10-13-Price Increase.md

 </tbody>
 </table>

-Where as before, whether you were doing $10 in revenue or $100,000,000 in revenue as long as your usage fit the plan you paid the same, now you get bumped into a higher plan.
-This forced many into paying significantly more.
+Before the change, whether you were doing $10 in revenue or $100,000,000 in revenue as long as your usage fit disk/bandwith/admin tier you paid the same.
+Now if two business are using exactly the same disk/bandwidth/seats but one is is making $100,000 annually and one is making $10,000,000 the bigger business get bumped into a higher plan.
+This forced many of their current users to pay significantly more.
 It's no surprise that some of the user feedback has been:

 > A 150% price increase?
 That's ridiculous......